Circuit of Wales

 The circuit was designed to FIA and FIM standards with the aim of hosting events such as the MotoGP, Superbike World Championship, Motocross World Championship, British GT Championship, British Touring Car Championship and the World Touring Car Championship.

 Ken Skates, AM and Economy Secretary, issued a statement on 29 March 2017 that detailed reports had been requested and the decision concerning £425M public funding would be available by mid-May.
 In June 2017, a proposed taxpayer-funded guarantee of £210million was rejected by the Welsh Government on the grounds that the financial risk was too great.
 The original planned opening had been 2016.
 In September 2018, an application to renew the expired planning consent was submitted to Blaenau Gwent County Borough Council.

+In 2024 the council proposed repurposing the land for industrial or agricultural use.